 Eddie Wright was born with a creative spark.
 Eddie first tried sculpting clay about 20 years ago and discovered he had talent.
 He got started carving foam when he was approached by a supermarket to create a bathtub for an advertising promotion.
 He had been hand-lettering signs for the store.
-He choose foam because it was stronger than papier-mache and easier to work with than wood.
-Since then, people all across the country has recognized his talent.
+He chooses foam because it was stronger than papier-mache and easier to work with than wood.
+Since then, people all across the country have recognized his talent.

 Wright is full of ideas for things to carve, ways that businesses can advertise with foam sculptures and business-development plans.
 He is working with equipment suppliers to create foam-carving kits for beginners and advanced carvers.